Updated Nov 2017 after more testing

 The Hammer is an excellent smart trainer that quickly connects to the major training software and apps, and controls resistance smoothly and strongly.

-If you have ridden a Kickr, the data will seem less controlled, but I believe that you will find the ride to feel a little more natural.
+If you have ridden a Kickr, the data will seem less controlled, but I believe the experience is just as good.

 Like all smart trainers, the Hammer is neither light nor cheap.

-You certainly do not need a smart trainer to ride Zwift or TrainerRoad, but a controlled-resistance tool like the Hammer certainly enhances the experience.
+You certainly do not need a smart trainer to ride Zwift or TrainerRoad, but a controlled-resistance tool such as the Hammer certainly enhances the experience.